-As the peak body representing rail in Australia and New Zealand, the Australasian Railway Association (ARA) is pleased to host AusRAIL PLUS 2019 in Sydney.
+As the peak body representing the entire rail industry in Australia and New Zealand, the Australasian Railway Association (ARA) is pleased to host AusRAIL 2020 in Adelaide.

 The ARA represents more than 150 member organisations including passenger and freight operators, track owners and managers, suppliers, manufacturers, contractors and consultants.
 Members include listed and private rail-related companies, government agencies and franchisees.

 - Promoting the amenity and economic benefits of the rail sector

 - Advocating for favourable policy and regulatory settings to government